Sampling exactly from the normal distribution: Conclusions

-Algorithm N relies on von Neumann's algorithm in the rejection methods used to select the integer and fractional parts of the normal deviate.
-The new techniques introduced are breaking step N4 into $k+1$ tests, to reduce of the argument of the exponential, and adding a second set of tests, in step B2(ii), to compute a more complex exponential probability.
-Presumably algorithms similar to Algorithm E and N can be found for other distributions although, as yet, there is no systematic approach to finding such algorithms.
+Algorithms E and N constitute a new class of algorithms for sampling from continuous distributions offering the advantages of exactness and perfect scaling.
+Algorithm N builds on von Neumann's work adding two new techniques: (1) breaking step N4 into $k+1$ tests, to reduce the argument of the exponential; and (2) adding a second set of tests, in step B2(ii), to compute a more complex exponential probability.
+Presumably similar algorithms can be found for other distributions although, as yet, there is no systematic approach to finding such algorithms.
 Related work by \citet{flajolet11} discusses several interesting methods for sampling discrete distributions and considers ways in which they can be combined.
-For example, the authors give an algorithm for a Bernoulli trial with probability $1/\pi$, based on a formula given by \citet[Eq.~(28)]{ramanujan14}, which requires just under 10 bits, on average.
-It's probable that some of their techniques will be useful in finding algorithms for sampling from continuous distributions; they might also lead to improvements to Algorithm N for normal deviates.
+It's probable that some of their techniques will be useful in finding algorithms for sampling from other continuous distributions; they might also lead to improvements to Algorithm N for normal deviates.

-\ACKNOWLEDGMENTS{I would like to thank Damien Stehl\'e for pointing out the possibility of using Kahn's algorithm for sampling exactly from the normal distribution.}
+\ACKNOWLEDGMENTS{I would like to thank Damien Stehl\'e for pointing out the applications to cryptography and for drawing my attention to Kahn's algorithm for sampling from the normal distribution.}

 \ifeprint